Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Full error analysis

 A proof of Theorem~\ref{thm:fullErrorBound} is given in Appendix~\ref{appx:fullErrorBound}.
 It follows from the proof that the conclusion remains valid if the bounds $\varepsilon^{-\kappa_{\mathsf{B}}}$, $\varepsilon^{\kappa_{\mathsf{B}}}$ in \eqref{firsteq} or $\varepsilon^{-\kappa_{\mathsf{M}}}$ in \eqref{secondeq} are only assumed to hold up to a multiplicative constant, with the constant then affecting the final estimate.

 Let us describe Theorem~\ref{thm:fullErrorBound} in words.
-First, the condition \eqref{eq:uniformapprox} necessitates that the family of hypothesis classes $(\mathcal{H}(\varepsilon))_{\varepsilon>0}$ possesses the ability to achieve uniform $\varepsilon$-approximation of $f$ for all $\varepsilon>0$.
-Second, when \eqref{eq:uniformapprox} is met alongside the growth conditions on the parameters \eqref{firsteq}, \eqref{secondeq}, the theorem asserts that learning can be accomplished with high probability.
-We want to emphasize that \eqref{eq:uniformapprox} has already been ensured when $f$ belongs to a Sobolev class, as per Theorem~\ref{thm:approximationWsinfty}, or a Barron class, as per Theorem~\ref{thm:COD}.
+First, the condition \eqref{eq:uniformapprox} necessitates that the family of hypothesis classes $(\mathcal{H}(\varepsilon))_{\varepsilon\in (0,1)}$ possesses the ability to achieve uniform $\varepsilon$-approximation of $f$.
+Second, when \eqref{eq:uniformapprox} is met alongside the growth conditions on the parameters \eqref{secondeq}, \eqref{firsteq}, the theorem asserts that learning can be accomplished with high probability.
+We want to emphasize that \eqref{eq:uniformapprox} holds when $f$ belongs to a Sobolev class, as per Theorem~\ref{thm:approximationWsinfty}, or a Barron class, as per Theorem~\ref{thm:COD}.
 Therefore, below, we will provide the appropriate values for ${\rm d}_{\rm in}(\varepsilon), {\rm d}_{\rm out}(\varepsilon)$, $\kappa_{\mathsf{B}}$, $\kappa_{\mathsf{M}}$ for these two results and present the overall learning error estimate.

 \begin{itemize} \item \textbf{Sobolev functions.} Let $s \in \{1,2\}$ and $\Omega \subset \R^{{\rm d}_0}$ be a compact domain.
 Let $f \in W^{s, \infty}(\Omega)$ such that $\|f\|_{W^{s, \infty}(\Omega)} \leq 1$.
 Let $G(\varepsilon)$ be the network graph of the SNN of Theorem \ref{thm:approximationWsinfty} with ${\rm d}_{\rm in}(\varepsilon)= {\rm d}_{\rm out}(\varepsilon) = N = \lceil \varepsilon^{-{{\rm d}_0}/s}\rceil$.
-Let $\kappa_{\mathsf{B}} = {\rm d}_0/s +1$ and $\kappa_{\mathsf{M}} = {{\rm d}_0}/s$.
+Let $\kappa_{\mathsf{B}} = {\rm d}_0/s +1$, $\kappa_{\mathsf{M}} = {{\rm d}_0}/s$, and $\varepsilon=m^{-1/(\kappa_{\mathsf{M}}+2)}$.
 Then Theorem~\ref{thm:fullErrorBound} yields that the risk of the empirical risk minimizer over affine SNNs is asymptotically bounded by a constant multiple of

 with probability $1-\delta$. \item \textbf{Barron functions.} Let $K > 0$.
 Let $f \in \Gamma_K$.
 Let $G(\varepsilon)$ the network graph of the SNNs of Theorem~\ref{thm:COD} with ${\rm d}_{\rm in}(\varepsilon)= {\rm d}_{\rm out}(\varepsilon) = \lceil \nu^2 {\rm d}_0 K^2 \varepsilon^{-2}\rceil$.
-Let $\kappa_{\mathsf{B}} = 3$, and $\kappa_{\mathsf{M}} = 2$.
+Let $\kappa_{\mathsf{B}} = 3$, $\kappa_{\mathsf{M}} = 2$, and $\varepsilon=m^{-1/(\kappa_{\mathsf{M}}+2)}$.
 Then Theorem~\ref{thm:fullErrorBound} yields that the risk of the empirical risk minimizer over affine SNNs is asymptotically bounded by a constant multiple of

 with probability $1-\delta$.
 It is worth noting that there is no dimension dependence in the exponent of $m$ in \eqref{eq:BarronOverallEstimate}.
 Therefore, the overall learning error bound can be seen to have overcome the curse of dimensionality. \end{itemize}